Chip-Biscuit/Lord-of-the-Rings-the-Fellowship-of-the-Ring-1.1-PC-Fix/README.md

 This is the Lord of the fellowship fix d3d8 wrapper.

-The launcher fixes the problem with the game freezing on a blackscreen on startup.
+The patcher fixes the problem with the game freezing on a blackscreen on startup.

 IT IS VERY IMPORTANT YOU READ THE READ ME IN THE DOWNLOADED FILES FOR THIS TO WORK.